 First few days

-What to do in your first few days at York St John University.
+Making the most of your first few days at York St John.

 There is a lot to do in your first few days at York St John.